 Shapiro has won numerous awards, including 32 Emmys, 31 Edward R. Murrow Awards and 3 Columbia DuPont awards.

-He serves on the Boards of PBS, Tufts University, Gannett Company, the Investigative News Network (INN) and the International Academy of Television Arts and Sciences.
+He serves on the Boards of PBS, Tufts University, TEGNA, the Investigative News Network (INN) and the International Academy of Television Arts and Sciences.

 Shapiro graduated magna cum laude from Tufts University with degrees in history and political science.
 He is married to ABC News Nightline Co-Anchor Juju Chang.
 They have three sons and live in New York City.